Aerial view of Winu region

 The Winu Project is a copper-gold deposit located in the northern Pilbara region of Western Australia, approximately 320 kilometres east of Port Hedland.

-Winu is located on the traditional lands of the Nyangumarta People, and the Winu airstrip is located on the traditional lands of the Martu People.
+Winu is located on the traditional lands of the Nyangumarta People, and the airstrip servicing the operation - the Karlkayn airstrip - is located on the traditional lands of the Martu People.

 Since discovering mineralisation at the site in 2017, we’ve been working closely with Traditional Owners and other stakeholders to develop a greenfield mining project.